-The mission of the Boston University Collegiate Recovery Program (CRP) is to provide a safe and welcoming community where students in recovery from substance use are empowered to advance their academic, personal, and professional potentials.
+The mission of the BU Collegiate Recovery Program (CRP) is to provide a welcoming community where students in recovery from substance use are empowered to advance their academic, personal, and professional potential.

 In recovery, connection is important.
 Being physically apart doesn’t have to mean we’re socially distant.
 Many recovery communities are offering virtual meetings and resources to help facilitate connection during COVID-19, including the BU Collegiate Recovery Program.

 Connect with the CRP

 If you’re a BU student in recovery, or considering recovery, connect with the CRP.

 Ask a CRP Member

 What did entering recovery look like for you?

 “I didn’t know what recovery or life without alcohol was going to look like.
 I just knew that things were getting out of control, and I had run out of options.
 Everything looked okay on the outside, but I never felt emptier.”

 “It wasn’t easy and it wasn’t simple.
 I made attempts at abstinence over the years but it never stuck.
 Sometimes I only lasted two weeks.
 Then, I finally entered recovery in June 2016, which for me means I ceased using any alcohol or drugs.
 It meant actively trying to live healthier, to give more to myself and others, to find stability in myself as well.
 Collegiate recovery played a pivotal role in taking the big leap.
 Because I had other folks to relate to, and share validation and talk with.
 For the first two years I lived in sober housing and that really helped.”